Ringgold approves tentative property tax increase, plans public hearings for feedback

 Mayor Nick Millwood said there’s been no talk of increasing the rate itself, but did acknowledge that more property taxes would be collected.

-“I’ve heard no conversation about increasing our millage rate,” Mayor Millwood said.
-“I’m welcome to a motion to either keep the same millage rate, or do the small rollback – there’s very little difference in what we would accumulate between the two.”
+“I’ve heard no conversation about increasing our millage rate,” Millwood said.
+“I’m welcome to a motion to either keep the same millage rate, or do the small rollback.
+There’s very little difference in what we would accumulate between the two.”

-“I move that we maintain the same millage rate for next year as we had for this year,” Council lady Sara Clark replied.
+“I move that we maintain the same millage rate for next year as we had for this year,” councilwoman Sara Clark replied.

 Now, the city has announced three public hearings that will give residents and business owners the opportunity to speak on the matter.

-The Mayor and Council have also announced a special called meeting to take place on Thursday, Aug.
-8 at 5:30 p.m.
+The council has also announced a special called meeting to take place on Thursday, Aug.
+8, at 5:30 p.m.
 The meeting will be to adopt the millage rate after the public hearings have taken place.